 - protection of historic and cultural resources.

 In addition to overseeing the conservation of these watershed lands, our job was expanded by the CPUC to include the creation of our Youth Investment Program.
-This program will provide $30 million in funding over ten years to programs that provide outdoor opportunities for underserved youth or enhance parks and recreation areas.
+This program provided $30 million in funding over ten years to programs that provide outdoor opportunities for underserved youth or enhance parks and recreation areas.
+In 2012, the Stewardship Council created a new non-profit, the Foundation for Youth Investment, to oversee the work of the youth investment program funds and to build a lasting legacy that allows all youth to have the opportunity for meaningful experiences in nature.
 See our Land Conservation and Youth Investment pages for more information.